oracle-livelabs/database/23cfree/config_tools/config_tools.md

-# Create the schema including JSON Duality Views
+# Configure the Tools

 ## Introduction

-This lab walks you through the setup steps to create the user, tables, and JSON duality views needed to execute the rest of this workshop.
-Then you will populate the views and tables.
+This lab walks you through configuring SQLcl, APEX and ORDS.

 Estimated Time: 20 minutes

 ### Objectives

 In this lab, you will:
-* Login as your database user
-* Create the JSON Duality Views and base tables needed
-* Populate your database
+* Configure SQLcl
+* Configure APEX
+* Configure ORDS
+* Login to Database Actions (SQL Developer Web)

 ### Prerequisites

 This lab assumes you have:
+* Completed all previous workshops
-* Oracle Database 23c Free Developer Release
+* Have a Linux VM running Oracle 23c Free Database
-* All previous labs successfully completed
-* SQL Developer Web 23.1 or a compatible tool for running SQL statements
+* Have access to a GUI on the Linux VM to run Database Actions (SQL Developer Web)

 ## Task 1: Setup SQLcl